Createdd/Writing/articles/StockMarketChart.md

 #### Setup with the [create-react-app package](https://github.com/facebookincubator/create-react-app)

-This time I wanted to use this boilderplate because I have used it many times before but never on a full-stack project.
-Although it has some limitations with the pre-configured structure, the benefits outweight the problems by a mile.
+This time I wanted to use this boilerplate because I have used it many times before but never on a full-stack project.
+Although it has some limitations with the pre-configured structure, the benefits outweigh the problems by a mile.

 Basically it provides an environment, that: